lab10-coop/tau1/README.md

 2. Execute `./donwload-parity.sh --force`.
 This updates your parity binary to a new version which understands the change in the chain specification file
 3. Restart the Parity service with `systemctl restart artis-tau1-parity`
 4. Make sure the service is running: `systemctl status artis-tau1-parity`
+5. Restart the node-status-reporter with `systemctl restart artis-tau1-statusreporter`
-5. Report the executed update to the tau1 trustnode chat channel
+6. Report the executed update to the tau1 trustnode chat channel